 9. Hard to Manage

-If the 5 minutes you used to spend on styling your hair in the morning turn into a tedious half an hour, your locks are most likely damaged by the heat.
+If the 5 minutes you used to spend styling your hair in the morning turn into a tedious half an hour, your locks are most likely damaged and burnt by the heat.

 Damaged hair is hard to style.
 It keeps becoming frizzy, and the strands tend to look messy.
 If you end up wearing a ponytail just because holding the hair in place is impossible, consider new styling methods that don’t include heat.